 If you have encountered challenges elsewhere, let the Center for Restorative Pelvic Medicine be your final destination.
 We promise to address your concerns in an environment of respect, compassion, comprehension and sensitivity to provide medical, surgical and psychological therapy to restore pelvic function.

 What makes the Methodist Center for Restorative Pelvic Medicine stand out in patient care is that our specially trained professionals are the ones who will actually set up our patient with a multidisciplinary team, creating a worry free experience without having the stress of switching between facilities.
 We provide optimal care, excellence and accountability with one telephone call.

 Read about how plastic and reconstructive surgeon, Dr. Tue Dinh is using his talents to help a 7-year-old boy in Vietnam, who survived being abandoned in the jungle after his birth.
 He was near death, his genitals and right leg torn off by animals, by the time he was found by monks several days later.

 Mesh used in pelvic surgeries under scrutiny

 The U.S. Food and Drug Administration recently issued a warning regarding the use of surgical mesh for vaginal prolapse.
-Dr. Keith Reeves, director of the Methodist Center for Restorative Pelvic Medicine, speaks out about this warning and why traditional repair techniques are the standard surgical option at Houston Methodist.
+Dr. Keith Reeves, former director of the Methodist Center for Restorative Pelvic Medicine, spoke out about this warning and why traditional repair techniques are the standard surgical option at Houston Methodist.
 (Note: Synthetic mesh is the gold standard for treating some urinary incontinence with mid-urethral slings, and some cases of vaginal prolapse with abdominal sacrocolpopexy.)